tasmota/docs/docs/Thermostat.md

 ### PI controller main parameters

 #### Proportional Band
 Depending on the dimensioning of your heating system, the proportional band of the controller might be increased (if it takes too long to reach setpoint) or reduced (very high overshoot).
-The default proportional gain is 4, which means that the duty cycle due to the proportional part of the PI controller will be 100% for temperature deltas between setpoint and room temperature equal or bigger than 4°C. Below you can find the command to adapt the proportional band:
+The default proportional gain is 4, which means that the duty cycle due to the proportional part of the PI controller will be 100% for temperature deltas between setpoint and room temperature equal or bigger than 4°C. Below the command to adapt the proportional band can be found:

 ```
 cmnd/Tasmota_Name/PROPBANDSET 1